markembling/storelet/README.rst

 Requirements
 ------------

-Right now, storelet has only been tested on Python 2.7, and probably will not work on older versions.
+Right now, storelet has only been tested on Python 2.7 and will not work on older versions.
+Python 3.x support is to be added.
 It also assumes the presence of the `zlib` library.

 Install
 -------